apndx/DenMaker/Documentation/user_manual.md

 ## Text User Interface

 The program starts from a main menu.
-Here you can choose to make an ASCII presentation of the Den making process (1), or run a test round to test performance (2).
+Here you can choose to make an ASCII presentation of the den making process (1), or run a test round to test performance (2).
 You can also quit the program (3).

 ```
 Welcome to DenMaker!